-The denial of innate ideas is repeated in the Corollaries of 1647: “The mind does not need innate ideas, or notions, or axioms; its faculty of thinking alone is enough for it to perform its own actions” (Regius 1647, Corollary 12).
-Descartes' reply, in the Notae (Descartes 1648), conceded the validity of Regius' claim by accepting that their disagreement was merely verbal: “I never wrote or claimed that the mind needs innate ideas which are anything other than its faculty of thinking” (AT VIII-2, 357).
-Regius subsequently generalized his claim, in Philosophia naturalis (1654: 335); with the exception of what is revealed in Scripture, he argued, all thoughts originate in sensory experience.
+He repeated the denial of innate ideas in the Corollaries of 1647: “The mind does not need innate ideas, or notions, or axioms; its faculty of thinking alone is enough for it to perform its own actions” (Regius 1647b, Corollary 12).
+Descartes’ reply, in the Notae (Descartes 1648), conceded the validity of Regius’ claim by accepting that their disagreement was merely verbal: “I never wrote or claimed that the mind needs innate ideas which are anything other than its faculty of thinking” (AT VIII-2, 357).
+Regius subsequently generalized his claim, in Philosophia naturalis (1654: 335); apart from what is revealed in Scripture, he argued, all thoughts originate in sensory experience.

 All those [i.e., conscious acts], which do not originate in divine revelation, are sensations or derive their origin from sensation.
 For we cannot will, judge, or remember anything, nor imagine anything, nor otherwise perceive anything, unless some idea of that thing had been immediately or mediately produced in us by sensation, or subsequently triggered and presented to the mind.